 - $75.00 individual meal limit for faculty and staff.

 - NYS Sales Tax is not reimbursed unless the vendor does not accept the NYS tax exempt form and it is noted on the receipt.
-Forms are available in Room 257c Myron Taylor Hall.
+Forms are available from the Finance Business Center.

 - $30.00 per day meal limit for student travel.